Question 125·Medium·Rhetorical Synthesis

 - Second: a round-the-world solar-powered flight, a much bigger achievement that came later.

-Therefore, the correct answer is: After Solar Impulse 1’s 26-hour solar-powered flight in Switzerland in 2010, Solar Impulse 2 went on to circle the globe on solar power in 2016.
+This directly links the earlier, smaller milestone to the later, larger one.
+Therefore, the correct answer is: After Solar Impulse 1’s 26-hour solar-powered flight in Switzerland in 2010, Solar Impulse 2 circled the globe on solar power in 2016.